Atan0707/AgroX-IoT/RaspberryPi/README.md

 ```

 ### Start System (start_system.py)
-This script starts both the API server and the sensor monitoring simultaneously, and keeps them running.
+This script starts both the API server and the sensor monitoring simultaneously and keeps them running.
+It displays live logs from both processes in the terminal.

 To start the complete system:
 ```